heyajohnny/afvalinfo/README.md

 - days_until_collection_date.
 This will return the number of days between today and the collection date.
 - is_collection_date_today.
 This will return true if the collection date is today and false if the collection date is not today.
 - hidden.
 This will return true on error or if the date is outside of range of the 'timespanindays' value.
 On any other occasion it will return true.

+If your location supports diftar and you've specified a diftarcode, these attributes are also available:
+- last_collection_date.
+This wil return the last diftar collection date.
+- total_collections_this_year    This will return the total number of diftar collections for the current year

 Example for usage of attributes.
 This example creates a new sensor with the attribute value 'days_until_collection_date' of the sensor 'sensor.afvalinfo_papier':